syasini/lg2slack/examples/plant_bot/README.md

    langgraph dev
    ```

-2. In another terminal, start ngrok:
+2. In another terminal, start ngrok on the same port as langgraph:
    ```bash
    ngrok http 2024
    ```